ahammer/metalrain/README.md

 - Spatial partitioned queries for gameplay rules

 ## Collision Separation / Overlap Prevention
-Real-time overlap mitigation is enabled via the `SeparationPlugin`, which listens to Rapier `CollisionEvent::Started` events (so only actual contacts are processed).
+Real-time overlap mitigation (optional) is enabled via the `SeparationPlugin`, listening to Rapier `CollisionEvent::Started` events (so only actual contacts generate work).
 On contact:

 1. Compute target distance = (r1 + r2) * `overlap_slop`.
 2. If centers are closer than target, compute overlap amount and push each body half the corrective distance along the normal (clamped by `max_push` and scaled by `push_strength`).